 Su GitHub, clicca sull'immagine che vuoi tradurre.
 Se pertinente, clicca su "Download" per scaricarla localmente e modificarla con uno strumento di editing delle immagini.
 Nota il percorso completo dell'immagine perché sarà necessario più avanti (qui

 Crea la tua versione localizzata dell'immagine, modificando quella inglese, o facendo uno screenshot dell'editor con la tua lingua, se è una schermata dell'editor.
 Alcune immagini potrebbero anche avere file sorgente disponibili in formato SVG, per controllare puoi sfogliare la cartella

 Dai un nome alla tua immagine localizzata come quella originale, ma con il codice della lingua aggiunto prima dell'estensione, ad esempio

-project_manager_first_open.fr.png per la localizzazione francese.
+project_manager_first_open.it.png per la localizzazione italiana.

 Repeat this for other images and make a Pull Request.